saadpathan/UMHPC-Navigator/README.md

 # UMHPC Navigator

 Welcome to the UMHPC Navigator GitHub repository!
-This project is designed to analyze and visualize job execution data on a High-Performance Computing (HPC) cluster, specifically tailored for the University of Management and High-Performance Computing (UMHPC).
-The UMHPC Navigator is a Java application that offers various analytical tools to assist researchers and system administrators in monitoring and optimizing the performance of their HPC resources.
+UMHPC Navigator is an application to extract and analyze log file information containing records of job submissions, allocations, completions, and terminations on a HPC system, which is associated with SLURM management software in UMHPC.
+It is developed under the course WIX1002 - Fundamentals of Programming, as a semester assignment project.
+This project is designed to analyze and visualize job execution data on a High-Performance Computing (HPC) cluster, specifically tailored for the Data-Intensive Computing Centre in University of Malaya.
+The UMHPC Navigator is a Java application that offers various analytical tools to assist system administrators in monitoring and optimizing the performance of their HPC resources.

 ## Features